jlee400/jlee400.github.io/_posts/2025-04-15-worldtrade-soybean-beef-networkx.md

 ---
 layout: single
 title: "[Data Science Project] Who Controls the World Trade of Soybeans and Beef?
 A NetworkX Analysis in Python"
+description: "A network analysis of global soybean and beef trade using NetworkX and FAO data (1986–2023)."
 author: "Juhyun Lee"
 toc: true
 categories: project